input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

 An executable `cardano-web-docs` is used for building documentation of `cardano-node` web API (see `cardano-node` above).

-`cardano-web-docs` hasn't any options or parameters, it runs and produce `web-api.md` file in the current directory.
+`cardano-web-docs` has no options or parameters, it runs and produces a `web-api.md` file in the current directory.

 ## `cardano-launcher`